-Assistive technology (AT) makes it viable for individuals with various physical disabilities to take part in life’s exercises, at school, home, work, and in the community as general.
+Assistive technology (AT) makes it viable for individuals with various physical disabilities to take part in life exercises at school, home, work, and in the community in general.
 It increases functional, developmental, and learning abilities.
-It can replace for skills that a person may not be able to form in his/her lifetime.
-For instance, a person may have challenges to use of the voice, but AT can allow the person to communicate what he/she wants like the thoughts and needs.
+It can replace skills that a person may not be able to form in his/her lifetime.
+For instance, a person may have challenges with using the voice, but AT can allow the person to communicate what he/she wants, like thoughts and needs.
 Age or gender is no bar to benefit from AT.

 ATIA – Following the Rules

 The Assistive Technology Industry Association (ATIA) is committed to granting access to its website to people with various physical disabilities.
 ATIA obeys the W3C’s Web Content Accessibility Guidelines (WCAG) 2.0 AA to provide accessible content.
 The following general measures are taken to ensure that the sites are accessible include but are not limited to: